spiral/cycle-bridge/README.md

     'schema' => [
         /**
          * true (Default) - Schema will be stored in a cache after compilation.
          * It won't be changed after entity modification.
+Use `php app.php cycle` to update schema.
          *
          * false - Schema won't be stored in a cache after compilation.
          * It will be automatically changed after entity modification.
 (Development mode)